 Even though you’re new to Mac, you may be familiar with using command prompts or are trying to get used to using Terminal for quick actions.
 If so, you can empty your Trash that way too.

-Navigate to and open Terminal on your Mac using Spotlight Search, Go > Utilities from the menu bar, or Applications > Utilities from your Dock.
+Navigate to and open macOS Terminal using Spotlight Search, or Go > Utilities from the menu bar, or Applications > Utilities from your Dock.
 Next, open your Trash folder.
-Then, do the following to empty your trash with Terminal.
+Then, do the following to empty your Trash with Terminal.

 1) Enter the below command into the Terminal window: